rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 It was the job of a collection of different tools to fetch sensor readings from remote loggers & import these files to the "timeseries" database,  any of which going wrong caused issues downstream.

-So for a year I (mostly) avoided touching it.
+So for a year I (mostly) avoided touching this.

 And there certainly were problems.

-In one case, we noticed that the "readings" database was missing a few days of readings.
-A tool we relied on to import sensor readings files to this database for `Campbell Scientific` loggers (the bulk of our fleet) called `LNDB` wouldn't detect the missing files.
+In one case, a tool that fetches files of sensor readings from remote sensors (`LoggerNet`) went down for a few days.
+Upon restoring it we noticed that the "readings" database was missing a few days of readings, and the tool that imports these files to this database (`LNDB`) refused to backfill these missing readings.

 So I had to manually import each file for each gap.

-In another case,  I attempted to update `pandas`, a 3rd party `Python` library used to "glue" the pipeline together, to the latest version & this update resulted in the data pipeline exporting invalid sensor readings.
-It took us a few weeks to notice & luckily had no material impact, but was stressful nonetheless.
+In another case,  I attempted to update `pandas`, a 3rd party `Python` library used to "glue" the pipeline together, to the latest version.
+This update resulted in invalid sensor readings being exported from the system to analysts.
+It took us a few weeks to notice & luckily had no impact, but was stressful nonetheless.

-And if something didn't work,  the team couldn't do their job.
+If something doesn't work,  this team can't do their job.

-So after a year of user-facing changes elsewhere in the code & rare patches,  I decided that something had to be done.
+So eventually I decided that something had to be done ...

 ---